Just Add Water (company): History

-During this time the company also revisited their title Gravity Crash, by creating a PlayStation VITA version titled Gravity Crash Ultra, which was released in August 2014.
+During this time the company also revisited their title Gravity Crash, by creating a PlayStation Vita version titled Gravity Crash Ultra, which was released in August 2014.

-From 2014 through to 2017 Just Add Water worked with new partners and clients, such as Paradox Interactive, Rising Star Games, Bossa Studios & Mike Bithell.
+From 2014 through to 2017, Just Add Water worked with new partners and clients, such as Paradox Interactive, Rising Star Games, Bossa Studios & Mike Bithell.
 This work was focused on porting various projects from PC to console, and assisting development of titles.

-In 2017 Just Add Water completed work on Micro Machines World Series for Codemasters and moved into their new office in Leeds City Centre, and sought to expand their team to begin work on several new projects.
+In 2017, Just Add Water completed work on Micro Machines World Series for Codemasters and moved into their new office in Leeds city centre, and sought to expand their team to begin work on several new projects.

-In 2018 the team grew to 25 strong and began work on titles for Outright Games and Rebellion.
+In 2018, the team grew to 25 strong and began work on titles for Outright Games and Rebellion.

-In March 2019 it was announced that Just Add Water would be partnering with Rebellion to release Sniper Elite VR, a standalone VR title for the Sniper Elite series that would be released for PlayStation VR, Oculus VR and Steam VR.
-Later that year, in October, the release of Ice Age Scrat’s Nutty Adventure for Outright Games on PlayStation 4, Xbox One, Switch and PC occurred.
+In March 2019, it was announced that Just Add Water would be partnering with Rebellion to release Sniper Elite VR, a standalone VR title for the Sniper Elite series that would be released for PlayStation VR, Oculus VR and Steam VR.
+Later that year, in October, Ice Age: Scrat’s Nutty Adventure was released, published by Outright Games for PlayStation 4, Xbox One, Switch and PC.

 A teaser trailer for Doctor Who: The Edge of Reality was released in October 2020 by Maze Theory, with a release date for 2021.

-Sniper Elite VR was released in July 2021, followed by the release of Doctor Who: The Edge of Reality in October of that same year, after a two week delay for PlayStation 4, Xbox One and PC.
+Sniper Elite VR was released in July 2021, followed by the release of Doctor Who: The Edge of Reality in October of that same year, after a two-week delay for PlayStation 4, Xbox One and PC.
 The Nintendo Switch version was further delayed to November.

 By the end of 2021, Sniper Elite VR won a TIGA award for best VR/AR game.
 It was also nominated for the Game Awards in the Best VR/AR category.

 On 6 January 2022, founder and CEO Stewart Gilray died from COVID-19, at the age of 51.

-With a new management team in place, Just Add Water moved into new offices at Platform in Leeds in June where they are currently working on multiple projects on PC, consoles and VR.
+With a new management team in place, Just Add Water moved into new offices at Platform in Leeds in June 2022.

+In November 2023, Rebellion announced a new Sniper Elite VR title in collaboration with Just Add Water.
+Titled Sniper Elite VR: Winter Warrior, it released later that same month on 30 November 2023.

+On 23 April 2024, Wired Productions hosted a virtual showcase for upcoming releases.
+During this event it was revealed that Wired Productions have been working in partnership with Just Add Water on a new title for VR called DIG VR.

+As part of the Dovetail Direct on 20 August 2024, Dovetail Games announced Train Sim World VR: New York in partnership with Just Add Water.
+This released for Meta Quest on 31 March 2025 after a short delay.